 And that is all I have to say on this subject.

 HarryZ wrote: Given that the Tysabri group was twice the size of the placebo group, the percentage of effect should have been greater than twice the placebo effect to demonstrate even a little more effect than the placebo.
 Thus the results point to the probability that if the placebo group had been as large as the Tysabri group, the placebo group would have had as good or better effect than the Tysabri group in improving physical disability.

-I´m also not very good at statistics but that sounds strange to me..
+You don't expect me to try and figure that out, do you?I´m also not very good at statistics but that sounds strange to me..

 Could you explain?

 However, I did ask for clarification from my source and this is what I received...